-- Federal agents may knock on your door and take away your supplies to share them with non-preppers.
+- Federal agents may knock on your door and take away your supplies to share them with others.

 - The power grid may be down (it’s weak as it is).

-- The transportation system will be down, meaning no food or water for months on end.
+- The transportation system will be down, meaning no food or water in stores.

 Consider the following for your 3-month emergency plan: